openseg-group/openseg.pytorch/README.md

 @article{YuanFHZCW21,
-  title={HRT: High-Resolution Transformer for Dense Prediction}, author={Yuhui Yuan and Rao Fu and Lang Huang and Chao Zhang and Xilin Chen and Jingdong Wang}, booktitle={arXiv}, year={2021}
+  title={HRT: High-Resolution Transformer for Dense Prediction}, author={Yuhui Yuan and Rao Fu and Lang Huang and Weihong Lin and Chao Zhang and Xilin Chen and Jingdong Wang}, booktitle={arXiv preprint arXiv:2110.09408}, year={2021}
 }
 ```